-It is also interesting to note that many species that have had a long history of genetic stability, appear to have gained relative immunity to very many diseases -- sharks, mollusks, lichen, fungi, ginkgoes(?).
+It is also interesting to note that species with a long history of genetic stability, appear to have gained relative immunity from many diseases -- sharks, mollusks, lichen, fungi, ginkgoes(?).
 Specialized scientists should take note.

 This evolutionary blueprint could have left the fragmentary fossil record our paleontologists puzzle over today, minus the “missing links” that Darwinists keep predicting and failing to find: a bad sign for a theory.

 Behavior, however, seems to have evolved under environmental influences, following a more gradual, Lamarckian path.
 Given varying circumstances, certain deviants went crazy in specific ways.
-If this new kind of craziness increased their reproductive success, it was passed on to succeeding generations and retained in species memory.
+If this new kind of craziness increased their reproductive success, they passed it on to succeeding generations that retained it in species memory.